 Andre Russell stars on international return as West Indies hit England for six in Barbados

 Knowing what awaits, though, is not the same as having a response.
-England’s plans for West Indies’ batting thundered into the reality of a line-up of such depth that Andre Russell – perhaps the most feared six-hitter in T20 history and now back in international cricket after two years away – waltzed out at number eight.
-Russell had no need for a cap and promptly plundered 29 not out, including a slog sweep from an Adil Rashid googly onto the top of the scoreboard.
-Jason Holder, who has hit a Test double hundred against England on this ground, didn’t get a bat at all.
+England’s plans for West Indies’ batting thudded into the reality of a line-up of such depth that Andre Russell - perhaps the most feared six-hitter in T20 history and, aged 35, now back in international cricket after two years away - waltzed out at number eight.

+He plundered 29* - including a slog sweep from an Adil Rashid googly that soared onto the top of the scoreboard.
+A ferocious cut, which bounced just inside the rope, sealed West Indies’ four-wicket victory with 11 balls remaining.
+Russell marked his comeback, which head coach Darren Sammy had strongly advocated, by being player of the match; Jason Holder, who has hit a Test double hundred against England on this ground, wasn’t even needed to bat.

 As during their twin T20 World Cup victories, in 2012 and 2016, West Indies beat a team by outhitting them.
-England mustered six sixes; West Indies crashed 14.
-The ebullient Kyle Mayers hit four in his 21 balls, combining power with such supreme timing tat he didn’t just hit them into the Greenidge and Haynes Stand but onto it, peppering the white roof.
-Shai Hope, West Indies’s anchor at number three, still mustered three of his own.
+England hit six sixes; West Indies crashed 14.
+The ebullient Kyle Mayers hit four in his 21 balls, combining power with such supreme timing that he didn’t just hit them into the Greenidge and Haynes Stand but onto it, peppering the white roof.
+Shai Hope, West Indies’ anchor at number four, still managed three of his own.
+Then, after Rehan Ahmed was rewarded for daring to toss the ball up to remove Hope and Romario Shepherd in consecutive balls and reduce West Indies to 123-6, captain Rovman Powell and Russell gallivanted to victory with a stand of 49 from 21 balls.
+It ended a match that emphatically made good on the promise that the night held.

-For all that much bilateral cricket can feel like mere contractual necessity, as the last vestiges of the day’s sun set over the Kensington Oval, the sense of anticipation in Barbados was not manufactured.
-This storied ground was sold-out, as anyone navigating the packed roads in Bridgetown – or being dropped at Rihanna Drive, nestled a few hundred metres away – could attest.
+For all that much bilateral cricket can feel like contractual necessity, as the last vestiges of the day’s sun set over the Kensington Oval, the sense of anticipation in Barbados was not manufactured.
+This storied ground was sold-out, as anyone navigating Bridgetown’s packed roads could attest.

-About half the fans were locals, with attendance buoyed by the spectator-friendly 6pm start and West Indies’s ODI series victory.
-To see Wes Hall, scourge of Test batsmen in the 1960s and now in his 87th year, signing copies of his book for delighted travelling supporters was to be reminded of the awesome history of the West Indies-England fixture.
+About half the fans were locals, with attendance buoyed by the spectator-friendly 6pm start and West Indies’ ODI series victory.
+To see Wes Hall, scourge of Test batsmen in the 1960s and now in his 87th year, signing copies of his book for travelling supporters was to be reminded of the awesome history of the West Indies-England contest.

 The catching from both sides was in keeping with the occasion.
 In West Indies’s run chase, Ben Duckett leapt from his left to pluck the ball out of the air at backward point; Rehan Ahmed then caught-and-bowled Nicholas Pooran, leaping up to his left in his follow through.

-West Indies’s own catching had been even more spectacular.
-Brandon King ran backwards from mid off, overcoming an initial misjudgement and the ball swirling in the wind, to catch Will Jacks, diving at full length; Alzarri Joseph’s perfectly timed leap at long off intercepted a thundering Sam Curran straight drive.
+West Indies’ own catching had been even more spectacular.
+Brandon King ran backwards from mid off, overcoming an initial misjudgment and the ball swirling in the wind, to catch Will Jacks, diving at full length; Alzarri Joseph’s perfectly-timed leap at long off intercepted a thundering Sam Curran straight drive.

 Yet the most important catch of the day came from an unlikely source: Shimron Hetmyer, who has often been lampooned for his fitness.
 From the first ball of the seventh over, Hetmyer intercepted Phil Salt’s blistering pull on the midwicket boundary, flicked the ball in the air as he fell over the ropes and then calmly walked back over the rope to complete the catch.

+Russell ended his first over with a slower ball, which Buttler missed - and then told his teammates the template to follow.
+The Jamaican’s combination of pace and cutters snared 3-19, with Romario Shepherd almost as effective.
 When Joseph was too quick for Rashid and Tymal Mills, England were all out for 171, three balls shy of batting the full 20 overs.
-Beginning with Joseph’s terrific catch off Curran, England’s mustered just six runs, while losing five wickets, in the last three overs.
+Beginning with Joseph’s terrific catch off Curran, England’s added just six runs, while losing five wickets, in the last three overs - a collapse to rival some of those by the Test team here.

+“West Indies adapted,” Buttler said.
+“We needed to find a way to score 20-25 more runs in that phase which would have been a really good score on that wicket.

+“They hit a lot of sixes as a team, that’s something that is a trademark of their side and we’ve got to find ways to limit that.
+Obviously the swing in the game with sixes is so big.”

 West Indies vs England: As it happened . . .